Posts Tagged 'healthy'

 Written by Holly Pellham Davis

-It's almost that time again.... back to school!
-And with even more studies popping up with findings that skipping breakfast increases cardiovascular disease, decreases cognitive function and sets us up for future unhealthy cravings throughout the day, I thought I would re-post this article I wrote a while back to help start the day in a way that sets us on a healthy path.
-Here it is:
+It's that time again.... back to school!
+And with even more studies popping up with findings that skipping breakfast increases cardiovascular disease, decreases cognitive function and sets us up for future unhealthy cravings throughout the day and sets us on a healthy path.

 Almost every single day, my children come home with “you would not believe” stories about different “foods” that kids eat at school.
 They don’t mean it in a snobby or judgmental way, rather they are afraid for said kids health and plead with me to “p-u-h-l-e-e-z-e come to school and talk to them!” (thereby saving the child’s life).
 I love them for that.
 They are my mini crusaders.
 So let’s do talk kids and food and see if we can’t save the day.